 aft carriers, the only thing limiting their deployment time is their food supply.

-While on patrol, which lasts an average of boat.
+While on patrol, which lasts an average of 77 days, the Blue crew will be the first to man the boat.

-The patrols of several submarines are constantly present.
+The patrols of several submarines are arranged in such a way that submarines are constantly present.

 Despite this lengthy patrol duration, submarines are reputed to enjoy the greatest meals of any warship in the US Navy.

-Some argue that this the cuisine isn't up to par.
+Some argue that this is due to the fact that submarines are small and the cook has nowhere to hide if the cuisine isn't up to par.

 Food is vital for morale, especially because submarine service is one of the most difficult tasks in the Navy.